 Because the premium is a group rate which includes active lower cost employees, these retirees are receiving an "implicit subsidy".
-This implicit subsidy has a cost which is required to be disclosed in these financial statements.
-However, this annual cost, the accrued obligation, and other required disclosures have been calculated for the County as a whole, and not separately for the Clerk.
-Accordingly, these calculations and disclosures can be found in the County-wide comprehensive annual financial report.
+The annual cost, the accrued obligation, and other required disclosures have been calculated for the County as a whole, and not separately for the Clerk.
+Accordingly, these calculations and disclosures can be found in the County's comprehensive annual financial report.

-6. FUND BALANCES
+5. FUND BALANCES